kmatthews123/TLGPythonProject/README.md

 # TLGPythonProject
-Project to deploy network enviroment using ansible and python
+Project to configure joystick boot and code files using a python based gui for joystickxl based circuit python code.